 Define roles and set access control according to the requirements of the role.
 Map roles to Kubernetes actions scoped as narrowly as practical.
 Avoid roles that span multiple functions.
 If multiple roles are filled by one person, assign that person all roles that are relevant to the equivalent job functions.
 So, even if one person is directly responsible for both the cluster and the workload, create your Kubernetes

 ClusterRoles as if there were separate individuals.
 Then assign that single individual all relevant roles.

 Minimize standing access, especially for high-impact accounts, such as SRE/Ops interactions with your cluster.
-The AKS control plane supports both Azure AD Privileged Access Management (PAM) just-in-time (JIT) and Conditional Access Policies, which provides an additional layers of required authentication validation for privileged access, based on the rules you build.
+The AKS control plane supports both Microsoft Entra ID Privileged Access Management (PAM) just-in-time (JIT) and Conditional Access Policies, which provides an additional layers of required authentication validation for privileged access, based on the rules you build.